pitchmuc/aepp/docs/identity.md

 * a type; the type can only be one of those: COOKIE, CROSS_DEVICE, DEVICE, EMAIL, MOBILE, NON_PEOPLE or PHONE.

 Please refer to the docstring for more information.

+**Important**: You cannot delete an identity once it has been created!

 ### Get cluster of IDs for a specific ID